yqx7150/FSPI-DM/README.md

 # Test:
 1. Modify the ckpt_filename variable in A_PCsampling_demo.py to the corresponding checkpoint address
-2. Enter the ".mat" file address obtained after sampling into the y_k variable in the A_sampling.py file
+2. Enter the file address of the low-frequency Fourier coefficients obtained after sampling into the y_k variable in the A_sampling.py file
 3. Use the following command to test：
 CUDA_VISIBLE_DEVICES=0 python A_PCsampling_demo.py